This post was recently updated, and it is still my MOST FAVORITE wreath I’ve ever made for Halloween! This post also contains affiliate links.

 This is my favorite time of the year.
 If only it was 70 instead of 95 degrees here in Texas, it would be perfect!
 I can feel the weather changing.
 It’s much cooler in the mornings than just a couple weeks ago, and the wind is picking up.
 Soon!
 I can’t wait!

 I just love Halloween.
 It is my absolute favorite holiday.
 And, I just love to decorate for Halloween, too!
 We live on a corner lot at a cul-de-sac, and it is the perfect place to have all the Halloween decorations.

 When we were first married, I just decorated our front porch with some lights and spider webs, maybe a blacklight.
-However, since we moved to our current home three years ago, I’ve expanded to the rest of the yard and side of the house, and I try to do a little more and change up the Halloween decorations each year.
+However, since we moved to our current home a few years ago, I’ve expanded to the rest of the yard and side of the house, and I try to do a little more and change up the Halloween decorations each year.
+Here’s a post with some of our recent Halloween decorations.
 I think it’s become quite successful as a lot of trick or treater moms come to the door and tell me they’re taking pictures of our house for ideas for the next year!
 Isn’t that awesome?

-Best of all, I make almost all my Halloween decorations very easily.
+I love to make almost all my Halloween decorations as easily as possible.
 The ready made ones in the stores just don’t have the awesomeness of making something yourself.
 This year I got on the ball so that I could share them on the blog before Halloween, so you could get some inspiration to decorate, too!

 Today’s tutorial is a Spooky Halloween Spider Web Wreath.
 It’s very easy to make.
 You can whip it up in less than an hour.
 I think it looks totally awesome on my front door.

 Once you’ve attached it to the door, take about 5-7 spider rings and cut off the ring part.
 Then fit them into the spider web all around.
+And you’re done!